JavaTech04/SOLID/README.md

 <b>1.
 Single Responsibility Principle (SRP)</b>
 <li> Each class should only have one responsibility.</li>
-<li>SRP Violation: This class is responsible for managing employee information and calculating salaries.</li>
+<mark>SRP Violation: This class is responsible for managing employee information and calculating salaries.</mark>

 <b>2.
 Open/Closed Principle (OCP)</b>